 I was a little girl I with some big dreams.
 I wanted to be a figure skater, a singer, and an actress.
 As I grew older my talent and love of being in front of people evolved into hobbies like public speaking, and creative writing.
 Eventually I realized I wanted to be a journalist and I pursued and achieved that dream years later.

 I told you how I like to practice goal setting with my kids.
 And even how we make vision boards for kids in our home.
-But in case you’re just not sure where to start when it comes to setting goals with your kids.
-I’m going to share some ideas to get you started.
+But in case you’re just not sure where to start when it comes to setting goals with your kids, I’m going to share some great goal setting ideas!

 20 Goals For Kids